NEWS

 The MFA in Creative Writing places a strong emphasis on practice and feedback, using rigorous faculty-led workshops throughout the program.
 Students will work closely with a writing mentor and receive valuable critiques from their cohort of peers.

-The MFA in Creative Writing is offered as a low-residency program, requiring approximately five weeks of Texas-based instruction across six writers retreats, supplemented by year-round online workshops that can be completed from anywhere in the world.
+The MFA in Creative Writing is offered as a low-residency program, requiring approximately four weeks of Texas-based instruction across bi-annual writers retreats, supplemented by year-round online workshops that can be completed from anywhere in the world.
 (Learn more…)

-With intense, focused classroom instruction during six Texas-based residencies and year-round online workshops, students earn the 45-credit-hour terminal degree in Creative Writing in less than two years.
+With intense, focused classroom instruction during four Texas-based residencies and year-round online workshops, students earn the 45-credit-hour terminal degree in Creative Writing in about two years.
 (Learn more…)

 The Master of Fine Arts in Creative Writing is a terminal degree.
 When coupled with professional work in the field, the MFA qualifies graduates to teach Creative Writing at the university-level.